 Midterm Grades - Faculty will report student academic grade progress in Banner Web prior to the midpoint of a semester.
-Instructor notification is an important time for students to evaluate their chance for success if they remain enrolled in a course and allows them ample time to formally withdraw from it, if necessary, by completing a Course Change Card which must be submitted to the Office of the Registrar for processing.
-These cards are date-stamped with the date received and they will be processed, provided they are received by the Last day to Withdraw without Academic Penalty as noted on the College's Academic Calendars.
-The Office of the Registrar will send a message to all enrolled students' Cat Mail Accounts informing them when their grades will be available to view through their Banner Web Account.
+Instructor notification is an important time for students to evaluate their chances for success if they remain enrolled in a course and allows them ample time to formally withdraw from it, if necessary, by completing a Course Change Card or Total Withdrawal Form (which ever applies) and submit it to the Registrar's Office for processing.
+These forms are date-stamped with the date received and they will be processed, provided they are received by the Last day to Withdraw without Academic Penalty as noted on the College's Academic Calendar.
+The Registrar's Office will send a message to all enrolled students' Cat Mail Accounts informing them when their grades will be available to view through their Banner Web Account.
 Any student earning less than a grade of 'C' will receive an email letter from the College's Vice President for Academic Affairs urging them to take steps to improve their performance my making use of all available resources provided by East Georgia State College.
 Low grades have a damaging and lasting effect on a student's grade point average and can possibly lead to academic exclusion.

-Final Grades - Faculty will report student final grades by the end of the final exams week to the Office of the Registrar.
+Final Grades -Faculty will report student final grades by the end of the final exams week to the Registrar's Office.
 This office is responsible for updating student academic records by ensuring grades and academic standing information is available to them at the end of each semester.
-Students are expected to access their grades on-line via Banner Web using their myEGSC name and password, which were emailed to each student's East Georgia State College e-mail account by the start of a new semester.
-Students with proper ID may request a copy of the grades by visiting the Office of the Registrar
+Students are expected to access their grades on-line via Banner Web using their myEGSC log in and password.
+This log-in information was e-mailed to each student's East Georgia State College e-mail account at the start of the students' first semester.
+Students with proper photo ID may request a copy of the grades by visiting the Registrar's Office